Ulva House

 About Ulva House

-Internal Photos of Ulva House from 2018
+Internal Photos of Ulva House (2018)

 Following the community buyout of Ulva in 2018, Ulva House was identified as a key asset within the wider island development plan.
 Its scale, condition, and prominence meant it had the potential to play a central role in both the island’s economy and its cultural life.

 In 2021, the charity commissioned a detailed design and feasibility study to explore how the building could be brought back into use.
+Off the back of it, a combined heritage and income-generating model was proposed, creating:

 a visitor and exhibition centre